your-diary/coefontuber/README.md

 # Coefontuber

-Coefontuber, which is named after [CoeFont](https://coefont.cloud/coefonts) + [YouTuber](https://www.youtube.com/), is an interactive CUI client for CoeFont.
+Coefontuber, which is named after [CoeFont](https://coefont.cloud/coefonts) + [YouTuber](https://www.youtube.com/), is an interactive and cross-platform CUI client for CoeFont.

 As a vtuber streams a live with his/her virtual appearance, Coefontuber lets you *speak* with a virtual voice.
+Even sound effects such as echo are supported.

 It is written in Go.